tiptoppress/category-posts-widget/readme.txt

 == Changelog ==
 [Read more on our blog ...](http://tiptoppress.com/category/category-posts-widget)

-= 4.9.1 - Mai 12th 2019 =
+= 4.9.1 - Mai 17th 2019 =
-* Load more Ajax API
+* 'Load more' button / Ajax API
 * Data range filter
 * Text, if there is no post
-* CSS excerpt length - line-clamp
+* Excerpt length in lines (line-clamp)
-* CSS image crop - object-fit
+* Image crop with CSS (object-fit)
-* Fluid image: Thumb width relative to the post width in percentage
+* Fluid images (max-width in %).
 * One thumb dimension can be left empty
-* Admin UI: Button to add post details placeholder
+* Admin UI: Button to easy add post details placeholder
 * Admin UI: Set / find thumbnail size buttons: +, ¼, ½, 2x, -, ratio and Media sizes

 = 4.8.5 - April 02nd 2018 =